smk/invite/README.txt

 CONFIGURATION

---- User settings ---
+--- General settings ---

-* Target roles
+* Target role
   Allows to specify the role invited users will be added to when they register, depending on the role of the inviting user.
 The default is 'authenticated user'.

 * Invitation expiry
   Specify how long sent invitations are valid (in days).
 After an invitation expires the registration link becomes invalid.
-* Allow withdrawing accepted invitations
-  Whether to allow your users to delete accepted invitations.
-This will also delete all invitations from/to a user upon termination of its account.
-  Disable to prevent users from deleting their account to be re-invited.

---- Role limitations ---
+--- Role settings ---

+* Target roles
+  Allows to specify an additional role invited users will be added to when they register, depending on the role of the inviting user.

-* Limit
+* Invitation limit
   Allows to limit the total number of invitations each role can send.

---- Multiple invitations ---

-* Limit per turn
-  Allows to limit the number of e-mail addresses a role can invite per turn.

 --- E-mail settings ---

 * Subject
   The default subject of the invitation e-mail.

 * Editable subject
   Whether the user should be able to customize the subject.

 * Mail template
   The e-mail body.

 * From e-mail address
   Choose whether to send the e-mail on behalf of the user or in the name of the site.

 * Manually override From/Reply-To e-mail address (Advanced settings) Allows to override the sender and reply-to addresses used in all e-mails.
   Make sure the domain matches that of your SMTP server, or your e-mails will likely be marked as spam.

---- Invite page customization ---

-* Invite page title
-  The title of the page (and the menu item) where users invite friends.
-* Invite help text
-  Allows to customize the introductory text that appears above the invite form.

 GENERAL USE